 * * *

 (b) By entering into a program participation agreement, an institution agrees that—

 * * *

-(10) In the case of an institution that advertises job placement rates as a means of attracting students to enroll in the institution, it will make available to prospective students, at or before the time that those students apply for enrollment—
+(10) In the case of an institution that advertises job placement rates as a means of attracting students to enroll in the institution,the institution will make available to prospective students, at or before the time that those students apply for enrollment—

 (i) The most recent available data concerning employment statistics, graduation statistics, and any other information necessary to substantiate the truthfulness of the advertisements; and

-(ii) Relevant State licensing requirements of the State in which the institution is located for any job for which an educational program offered by the institution is designed to prepare those prospective students;
+(ii) Relevant State licensing requirements of the State in which the institution is located for any job for which the course of instruction is designed to prepare such prospective students;

 * * *

 (26) If an educational program offered by the institution is required to prepare a student for gainful employment in a recognized occupation, the institution must—

 (i) Demonstrate a reasonable relationship between the length of the program and entry level requirements for the recognized occupation for which the program prepares the student.
-The Secretary considers the relationship to be reasonable if the number of clock hours provided in the program does not exceed by more than 50 percent the minimum number of clock hours required for training in the recognized occupation for which the program prepares the student, as established by the State in which the institution is located, if the State has established such a requirement, or as established by any Federal agency. (ii) Establish the need for the training for the student to obtain employment in the recognized occupation for which the program prepares the student; and
+The Secretary considers the relationship to be reasonable if the number of clock hours provided in the program does not exceed the greater of—

+(A) One hundred and fifty percent of the minimum number of clock hours required for training in the recognized occupation for which the program prepares the student, as established by the State in which the institution is located, if the State has established such a requirement, or as established by any Federal agency; or

+(B) The minimum number of clock hours required for training in the recognized occupation for which the program prepares the student established in a State adjacent to the State in which the institution is located.

+(ii) Establish the need for the training for the student to obtain employment in the recognized occupation for which the program prepares the student; and

 (iii) Provide for that program the certification required in §668.414.

 * * *

-(31) The institution will submit a teach-out plan to its accrediting agency in compliance with 34 CFR 602.24(c), and the standards of the institution's accrediting agency upon the occurrence of any of the following events:
+(31) The institution will submit a teach-out plan to its accrediting agency in compliance with 34 CFR 602.24(c), and the standards of the institution's accrediting agency.
+The institution will update its teach-out plan upon the occurrence of any of the following events:

 * * *

 (Approved by the Office of Management and Budget under control number 1845-0022)